magento/devdocs/src/guides/v2.3/get-started/api-security.md

 When input limiting has been enabled, the system uses the default value for each limitation listed above.
 You can also configure custom values.

-Please note that while there are some simple examples for configuring these values via CLI below, all of the values can be [configured per website and per store view]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-config-mgmt-set.html#config-cli-config-set) in additional to being configurable globally. for more details.
-In addition, these values can also be configure [via `env.php`]({{ page.baseurl }}
-/config-guide/prod/config-reference-configphp.html#system) as well as via [environment variables]({{ page.baseurl }}/config-guide/deployment/pipeline/example/environment-variables.html).
+Although some simple examples for configuring these values from the CLI are provided below, all of the values can be [configured per website and per store view]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-config-mgmt-set.html#config-cli-config-set) in addition to being configurable globally.
+In addition, these values can also be configured [via `env.php`]({{ page.baseurl }}/config-guide/prod/config-reference-configphp.html#system) as well as via [environment variables]({{ page.baseurl }}/config-guide/deployment/pipeline/example/environment-variables.html).

 {:.bs-callout-info}
 In addition, the Admin provides a configuration setting for limiting session sizes for Admin users and storefront visitors.